kesiev/stampadia/docs/CODEX.md

   - **The Sphynx**: Give the right answer, meet the Sphynx and get your reward.
   - **The Tapeworm**: Kill the monster to stop him digesting you.
   - **The Trainer**: Face his test and earn gold.
+  - **The Traitor**: Kill the enemy to learn where the boss is lurking.

 ## Modifiers (12 items)